 Sensible costs for pattern imprinted concrete are displayed in the table below.
 Please note these prices do not include extras such as walling, gates, fencing and lighting.

-So how can a sales company charge up to £100 per square metre more?
+So how can a sales company charge so much per square metre more?

 What can you do to make sure you don’t get scammed and pay through the nose?